-The quantitative measurement consists of a student's satisfactorily completion of program hours by a rate of progress calculation.
+The quantitative measurement consists of a student's satisfactory completion of program hours by a rate of progress calculation.
 The rate of progress is the percentage of successfully completed hours of the total hours attempted.
 A clock hour is defined as a minimum of 50 minutes of supervised or directed instruction in any 60-minute period.

-The Satisfactory Academic Progress policy at Annenberg School of Nursing applies to all students.
+The Satisfactory Academic Progress policy at Annenberg School of Nursing applies to all students (Title IV recipients and Non-title IV recipients).